otaviocc/MicroblogAPI/README.md

 }
 ```

-The network client has a single parameter: `authToken: @escaping () -> String?`, where the auth token is passed to the client and is dynamically evaluated when needed (useful in those case where the network client is initialized before the user is asked to provide the token).
+The network client takes a single parameter: `authToken: @escaping () -> String?`, where the auth token is passed to the client and is dynamically evaluated when needed (useful in those case where the network client is initialized before the user is asked to provide the token).

 ```swift
 let factory = MicroAPIFactory()